sarutlaa/tinitiate-aws-glue/markdown/adding-external-libraries.md

 ## Method 2: Utilizing Custom Python Files (--extra-py-files)

 This method involves including custom Python scripts or dependencies stored in S3, packaged as .zip or .egg files.
+For sample custom package, we are importing pdf_genrator custom package as mentioned below steps.

 ### Step 1: Prepare your Python files: Develop your custom Python scripts.
 Let's create a custom Python package that generates a PDF with sample data and then package it for use in an AWS Glue script.
 We'll use the ReportLab library, which is great for generating PDFs in Python.